mwouts/jupytext/tests/notebooks/mirror/ipynb_to_md/html-demo.md

 ## Adding External Clojure Dependencies

-You can fetch external Clojure dependcies using the `clojupyter.misc.helper` namespace.
+You can fetch external Clojure dependencies using the `clojupyter.misc.helper` namespace.

 ```clojure
 (require '[clojupyter.misc.helper :as helper])